-The NYISO's assessment of shortfall penalties on an individual SCR basis is required to ensure reliability and avoid the overselling of capacity in the NYISO's capacity markets.
-RIPs become Installed Capacity Suppliers by enrolling eligible capacity - i.e., SCRs that are available to operate at the direction of the NYISO to reduce Load for a minimum of four consecutive hours.
-The NYISO requires certainty that the commitment to provide Load reduction by an individual SCR enrolled by a RIP accurately conveys the SCR's capability to reduce Load at the time of an event, and, therefore, must address any shortfalls on an individual SCR basis.
+2. The NYISO's Assessment of Shortfall Penalties on an Individual SCR Basis Addresses Potential Adverse Impacts on Reliability and the NYISO's Capacity Markets to operate at the direction of the NYISO to reduce Load for a minimum of four consecutive hours.28 The NYISO requires certainty that the commitment to provide Load reduction by an individual SCR enrolled by a RIP accurately conveys the SCR's capability to reduce Load at the time of an event, and, therefore, must address any shortfalls on an individual SCR basis.
 By overstating the Load reduction capability of an SCR, the RIP could sell more Unforced Capacity for the SCR in the NYISO's capacity markets in advance of its obligation and then fail to deliver the expected Load reduction capability it sold when the SCR is called upon in a demand response event.
 Additionally, the NYISO has concerns that phantom Load reductions may occur, resulting in an overstatement or misrepresentation of the amount of capacity that an SCR can provide.
 Phantom Load reduction can occur as a result of an unreported change to the SCR's baseline, which can appear to the NYISO as Load reduction by the SCR that has not actually occurred.
 NYISO's operators rely on the amount of capacity sold by SCRs with the expectation that they will see an actual Load reduction when the SCRs are deployed.
 Available capacity is determined from the bottom up, e.g., the sum of available capacity from individual SCRs in a RIP's aggregation of SCRs.
 Likewise, the response of the RIP's aggregation of SCRs is calculated first on an individual SCR basis (based on ACL minus metered Load during each event hour), and the individual response of each SCR in the Load Zone is then summed for reporting the amount of demand response provided in the hour.
 Regardless of whether a RIP can draw on other SCRs or add additional resources to cover an SCR's underperformance during a specific demand response event, a RIP should not be enrolling resources that are unlikely to perform at their enrolled capacity, and the NYISO cannot rely on the RIP covering such underperformance in the future.